brendandobrien/brendandobrien/README.md

-## Hello world!
-I'm Brendan 👋

 ### About Me
 - :office: Data Scientist at Procter & Gamble
-- 🎓 Recent Physics PhD graduate from the University of Florida
+- 🎓 2021 Physics PhD graduate from the University of Florida

 ### 🛠 Data Science Tech Stack